Completing your application

 Applications to renew a licence will be considered no later than six months before the expiry of the existing licence, unless a shorter time period is allowed by the local authority.

-The Secretary of State, after consulting the local authority, may direct them to attach one or more conditions to a licence.
+The Secretary of State, after consulting with ourselves, may direct us to attach one or more conditions to a licence.

 We may advise the Secretary of State that, because of the small number of animals kept in the zoo or the small number of the kinds of animal kept there, a direction should be made that that a licence is not required.

-A licence holder may also appeal to a Magistrates' court against:
+A licence holder may also appeal to the Sheriff Court against:

 - any condition attached to a licence or any variation or cancellation of a condition